landv/gambas/README.md

 # gb.deg.unittest – A Gambas Unittest

 A Gambas component for unittesting and test-driven programming.
 Forked and inspired from quite an old program: [COMUnit](http://comunit.sourceforge.net) and mainly JUnit.
-Currently beta state.
+Currently alpha state.
 With an unittest component one can develop software in a test-driven matter and is able to ensure that on refactoring the desired results of methods and classes stay the same.

 Scroll down to understand how it works.